L7 (band): Time with Sub Pop (1989–1991)

-Major label releases with Slash (1991—1997)
+Major label releases with Slash (1991–1997)

-Their 1992 third album Bricks Are Heavy, produced by Butch Vig, was featured in Rolling Stone's May 1999 list of 'Essential recordings of the 1990s', and was their most critically and commercially successful release.
-When Sparks reached out to Yoko Ono to request permission to sample her scream in the opening track "Wargasm," Ono reportedly replied that she had her fingers crossed for the group as it was time for their music to get popular.
+Their 1992 third album, Bricks Are Heavy, produced by Butch Vig, was featured in Rolling Stone's May 1999 list of 'Essential recordings of the 1990s', and was their most critically and commercially successful release.
+When Donita Sparks reached out to Yoko Ono to request permission to sample her scream in the opening track "Wargasm," Ono reportedly replied that she had her fingers crossed for the group as it was time for their music to get popular.
 Their 1992 single "Pretend We're Dead" spent 13 weeks on the US Alternative Songs chart while peaking at the No. 8 position, and it had also peaked at No. 21 on the UK Singles Chart.
 The singles "Everglade" and "Monster" also made appearances on the UK Singles chart.
 In their listing of the top 50 grunge songs, Paste magazine included "Pretend We're Dead" as number 21.
 L7 went on a year long tour to promote Bricks Are Heavy.
 Variety reported in 1992 that L7 had built a huge underground following all over the world due to repeatedly touring.
 The popularity of Bricks Are Heavy was also boosted by frequent video play on MTV.
 By June 2000, Bricks Are Heavy had sold 327,000 copies in the US.

 In a July 1993 article for Spin which featured L7 on the magazine's cover, Renée Crist described L7 as "four of the funniest, meanest, strongest, coolest, most pissed-off women I know" and as "wild, rambunctious, spontaneous" with a stage show that "is a wash of buddy love, crowd working, and acrobatics".